-As dogs have evolved from wolf-like ancestors which lived and hunted in packs, they have developed a large variety of ways to communicate with each other – one of these ways is by licking another dog’s ears, mouth or general facial area.
-Mother dogs lick their young, and this behaviour continues in these dogs throughout their lives as a friendly signal.
-As dogs have learnt to live alongside humans, they have used those same methods of communication with us.
-Dogs often get very excited when you return home and may not be able to contain their excitement – one of the reasons that your dog happily licks your face and hands may be that they are showing you how happy they are to be with you!
+As dogs have learnt to live alongside humans, they now use those same methods of communication with us.
+For example, dogs often get very excited when you return home and may not be able to contain their excitement – one of the reasons that your dog happily licks your face and hands may be that they are showing you how happy they are to be with you!

 DISCOVERING THE WORLD

 Dogs don’t have hands and, as such, their mouths are the next best thing they can use to learn about the world.
 Dogs don’t have the best sense of taste – humans have approximately 9,000 taste buds, whereas dogs have closer to 1,700.
 Despite this, dogs have five types of taste receptors on their tongue, including salty and acidic.